AlexStan0/alexstan0/README.md

 I have been using Javascript/NodeJS for the longest and I am the most comfortable with it.
 I am also comfortable with Java, Python, and Bash.
 I've been using Arch and i3 as a daily driver for the longest time, and so I am comfortable with writing CLI applications for Unix/mac systems.
 Although I am also familiar with the Windows NTFS family of Operating Systems. <br>

 I am very experienced with both Type-1 and Type-2 hypervisors, namely Proxmox and Oracle Virtal-Box.
-Having numerous iSCSI disks for personal use I am also very familiar with the freeNAS and trueNAS operating systems.
+Having numerous iSCSI disks for personal use I am also very familiar with freeNAS Operating Systems.
 I am also very comfortable when it comes to using the shell of the aformantioned Operating Systems.

 ## Hobies & Interests